Lucapersio1391/Flask/README.txt

 Note that search_keyword parameter is dependent upon the others.
 If we want to use it, we have to insert it at the end of the URL.

-5) Final notes about used libraries

-I decided to use just the flask main library.
-I could have added more abstraction layers (such as using Flask-RESTFUL or Blueprint) but i reckoned it was suitable as well using only flask library because it has all I needed to be developing the API.
-Also, i preferred to use string of queries in the Database class to handle the data rather than build an ORM structure where we can map the tables to models (using SQLAlchemy for instance).
-The peculiarity of the data structure (nested set model) led me to use this approach.